basic-steve/update-cloudflare-record/README.md

 This is a simple and ugly script to update a single __cloudflare A record__ and get notified when it happens via email Use case: home server, raspberry pi open on network...

+# ⚠️ WARNING ⚠

+Cloudflare up to now does not support record update trough api for following extensions:  .cf, .ga, .gq, .ml, or .tk

 ## Suppported OS

 - Linux